We independently research, test, and recommend the best products; you can learn more about our review process here.

 Why We Chose It

-The R5 has a wide selection of power options, meaning more thrust options.
-However, it is limited in features and shaft lengths.
+The R5 has a solid selection of power options, meaning more thrust options making it a great choice for a transom mount motor.

-The Motorguide R5 is an expensive transom mount trolling motor, but it is made of durable materials and has Digital Power Management.
+The Motorguide R5 is an expensive transom mount trolling motor, but it is made of durable materials, very powerful, and has Digital Power Management to help conserve your batteries.

 BUDGET-FRIENDLY MOTORGUIDE TROLLING MOTOR